mstephenholl/go-solar/CONTRIBUTING.md

 When your PR is merged to `master`:

-1. ✅ CI runs full test suite
+**Phase 1: CI Quality Gates** (must all pass)
+1. ✅ Tests run across multiple OS platforms (Ubuntu, macOS, Windows)
+2. ✅ Tests run across multiple Go versions (1.21, 1.22, 1.23)
-2. ✅ Linter validates code quality
+3. ✅ Linter validates code quality (golangci-lint)
+4. ✅ Security scans run (gosec, govulncheck)
-3. ✅ Build verifies the package compiles
+5. ✅ Build verifies the package compiles
+6. ✅ Benchmarks execute successfully

+**Phase 2: Release Creation** (only if Phase 1 passes)
-4. 🏷️ GitHub Actions automatically creates a version tag
+7. 🏷️ GitHub Actions automatically creates a CalVer version tag
-5. 📝 Changelog is generated from commit messages
+8. 📝 Changelog is generated from commit messages
-6. 🎉 GitHub release is created with notes
+9. 🎉 GitHub release is created with notes

+**Quality First:** The release workflow only triggers after all CI quality gates pass successfully.
+If any CI check fails, no release is created.

-**You don't need to do anything!** Just merge to master and the release happens automatically.
+**You don't need to do anything!** Just merge to master and the process is fully automated.

 ### Versioning